 “Our job is to first diagnose to see what type of hearing loss you have and whether it can be corrected medically or surgically.
 It isn’t just about hearing aids.
 We also do balance testing and treatment.
 Some patients have conditions that will cause both,” Harris says.

 When hearing aids are the best option, SLUCare specialists are trained to help patients choose the right device for them based on their lifestyle and needs, Dr. Harris says.

 “We let them know what type of hearing aids would be best, but we also let them know it’s their decision,” Dr. Harris says.
 “It really just depends on their lifestyle and what they need the hearing aid to do.”

 Dr. Harris recently helped a surgeon choose hearing aids that are fully automatic, so that when he scrubs into the operating room, he won’t have to touch his ear to adjust the device.
 A judge who had trouble hearing the jurors in his courtroom is now using a device with a remote microphone.

 Whatever device a patient chooses, a SLUCare specialist will set it up so that all the patient has to do is wear it — and enjoy hearing what they’ve been missing.

 “They say, ‘Wow, these are light, I don’t even feel them,’” Dr. Harris says.
 “And then they realize maybe they were missing some things.”

-SLUCare audiologists also will continue to work with patients over time to make sure the device is meeting their changing needs.
-Dr. Harris says he recommends patients be seen at least every six months.
+SLUCare audiologists continue to work with patients over time to make sure the device is meeting their changing needs.
+Dr. Harris recommends patients be seen every six months.